 Treating nerve pain can always be challenging and results vary between patients.
 Typical treatment options include shoe modifications, rest, anti-inflammatories, and shoe inserts.
 Custom orthotics with special padding may be beneficial and a reliable first approach in treating nerve pain.
-Cortisone injections can provide immediate pain relief while MLS Laser Treatments can offer an alternative to surgical removal of the nerve tissue if prior conservative treatments render ineffective results.
-We offer Alcohol Sclerosing Injections in the office and as a last resort, surgical removal of the painful nerve at St. Mary’s Good Samaritan Hospital in Greensboro, GA.
+Cortisone injections can provide immediate pain relief while our MLS Laser Treatments can offer an alternative to surgical removal of the nerve tissue, if prior conservative treatments render ineffective results.
+Additionally, we offer Alcohol Sclerosing Injections in the office.
+As a last resort, surgical removal of the painful nerve at St. Mary’s Good Samaritan Hospital in Greensboro, GA.

 Speak with one of our physicians to see what options would work best for you or request an appointment online!